 Does spironolactone have negative side effects?

-Drowsiness, dizziness, lightheadedness, upset stomach, and nausea can all occur as a result of taking spironolactone.
+Irregular periods, breast tenderness, dizziness, lightheadedness, upset stomach, and nausea can all occur a a result of taking spironolactone.
 Always seek expert advice before taking a prescription.

 Are there additional benefits of taking spironolactone?